jjg/storyphone/README.md

 Currently when the momentary switch is toggled, playback begins.
 If playback is in-progress, toggling the switch will stop playback.
 Once the hook is working this behavior will be modified to fit the appropriate on and off-hook states of the switch (I'm not sure yet if on hook will place the switch in the "closed" or "open" position).

 ## Dev Journal

+###12132015
+Re-organized repository

+New hood model works and incorporates microswitch.
+This design works and actuates the switch correctly, but doesn't provide any protection so it needs more work before it's ready for outdoor use.

+Modified the code so that playback begins from the beginning of the file when the hook switch is open, stops when it's closed.

 ###12062015
 Original hook design was done in OpenSCAD but I wasn't getting what I wanted out of it and decided to give it a go in Tinkercad.
 I prefer OpenSCAD but since it's not a parametric design it's not a big deal.